This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

 Another option is to mix all the ingredients in a large bowl with an electric hand mixer.

-Pumpkin puree does change the consistency of the batter, so I find it’s better to lower the griddle temperature to about 300 degrees F (as opposed to 325 degrees F) to cook the pancakes.
+Pumpkin puree does change the consistency of the batter when compared with a traditional keto pancakes recipe.
+So, I find it’s better to lower the griddle temperature to about 300 degrees F (as opposed to 325 degrees F) to cook the pancakes.
 This allows the pancakes to fully set on the inside without burning on the outside.

 Once the pancakes are done, all that’s left to do is top with some butter and Lakanto Maple Syrup, and enjoy!

-This makes a great meal prep recipe.
+This Keto Pumpkin Pancakes Recipe is perfect for meal prepping.
 The leftovers can be refrigerated for up to 1 week or placed in the freezer.
 They always reheat perfectly!

 More Pumpkin Recipes from Healthy Ambitions!

 - Put all the ingredients, except the coconut oil, into a high-powered blender and blend until mixed through.
 Choose the batter setting if your blender has one.

 - Allow the pancake batter to rest while you heat the griddle to 300 degrees F.

 - Once heated, melt about a tbsp of coconut oil on the griddle.